 /healthendpoint and confirms three things in one shot:- The host is reachable from the public internet.

-- case-calendar (and not, say, a Cloudflare access policy or a stale Caddy config) is actually answering on that path.
+- Case Calendar (and not, say, a Cloudflare access policy or a stale Caddy config) is actually answering on that path.

 - The secret in your